Regev654/iot_project/README.md

 ## Folder description :
 * ESP32: source code for the esp side (firmware).
+  * clion_proj - all the source code of the esp side, having stub methods to allow programing in CLion IDE, without the esp32 SDK and long compile times. using a python script, the code can be converted to a format that can be uploaded to the esp32, and moved to the arduino_proj folder.
+    * Parameters: contains description of parameters and settings that can be modified in the code
+  * arduino_proj - the source code to be loaded to the esp32
+  * python_mock - a python script that simulates an esp32 device to allow testing the app with multiple esp devices.
+* Documentation:
-* Documentation: wiring diagram + basic operating instructions
+  * wiring diagram
-* Unit Tests: tests for individual hardware components (input / output devices)
+  * esp control flow diagram
+  * app control flow
+  * physical setup
+  * led state explanation
 * flutter_app : dart code for our Flutter app.
-* Parameters: contains description of parameters and settings that can be modified IN YOUR CODE
-* Assets: link to 3D printed parts, Audio files used in this project, Fritzing file for connection diagram (FZZ format) etc

 ## ESP32 SDK version used in this project:
 esp32 - version 3.2.1